 Boarding programs, in particular those of international schools, tend to attract students who have big goals for their lives.
-The schools are attuned to that, and are able to offer the room for ambition to flourish, as well as introducing the challenge of likeminded peers.
-This is a particular advantage for students from other countries, which may not have local opportunities for a global level of education.
+The schools know this; they offer the room for ambition to flourish, as well as introducing the challenge of likeminded peers.
+This is a particular advantage for students from other countries, which may not have local opportunities.

 Learning conflict resolution

 International schools are a little infamous for their drama.
 Boarding schools, however, leave little room for that.
-Beth explains: “If you are in a conflict with one of your friends, and you live with them, you have to resolve that quickly.”
+For instance, if you are in a conflict with one of your friends and you live with them, you have to resolve that quickly.

 Picking the right Swiss boarding school for your kids

-Of course, you want to feel comfortable with the program in which you place your children, and the impact that it has on their studies and personal growth.
+Of course, you want to feel comfortable with the program in which you place your children.
 Here are some tips:

+- Choose a school that offers the degree or program you need.
 Each school places an emphasis on different graduation programs, which may be in the style of American or British schools (like AP courses or A Levels), or the upcoming International Baccalaureate.
-Try to think what makes the most sense for easy transitions to another school or eventually the college or university system in your home country.
+Try to think what makes the most sense for easy transitions to another school or university.

-Ultimately, considering which Swiss boarding school is right for your children may feel like a big decision, but rest assured it’s not a difficult one.
-With such a high level of education at the national level, and a high density of boarding schools to pick from, the options are on your side.
+Ultimately, considering which Swiss boarding school is right for your children may feel like a big decision.
+Rest assured; it’s not a difficult one.
+With such a high level of education and many schools to pick from, the options are on your side.